jonathanmdr/ojp/documents/environment-setup/db2-testing-guide.md

 ## LOBs and ResultSetMetadata special treatment

 In DB2 JDBC driver, both LOBs and ResultSetMetaData become invalid once the cursor advances or the ResultSet is accessed from another thread.
-To handle this, OJP reads rows one at a time instead of batching multiple rows and eagerly caches LOB data and metadata immediately upon row access to ensure consistency and prevent driver exceptions.
+To handle this, OJP reads rows one at a time when LOBs are present instead of batching multiple rows and eagerly caches LOB data and metadata immediately upon row access to ensure consistency and prevent driver exceptions.